Relaxe111/snowpack-react-ts-doc-viewer/README.md

         source: 'skypack',
     },
 ```
-To see the error please uncoment lint source in snowpack.config.js
+To see the error please uncoment line with source in snowpack.config.js